KianaM1/Bioinfo/week06/readme.md

 The observed average coverage is 0x.

 - How much does the coverage vary across the genome?
 (Provide a visual estimate.)
+There isn't much coverage observed across the genome.
+There are some small regions, but not a significant amount of coverage.